Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Related Works

 \subsection{Stock Recommendations}

-Collaborative filtering (CF), which leverages historical user-item interactions, is one of the fundamental and most successful technique in recommender systems.
+Collaborative filtering (CF), which leverages historical user-item interactions, is one of the fundamental and most successful techniques in recommender systems.
 Methodologies include matrix factorization \cite{koren2009matrix} that decomposes user-item interaction matrix to capture latent relationships between users and items, and Bayesian personalized ranking (BPR) \cite{rendle2012bpr} that operates by determining personalized ranking of items based on user preferences.

-For stock recommendations, \cite{swezey2018large} propose a CF-based model that takes into account both individual preferences and portfolio diversification.
-However, CF and portfolio optimization are performed in distinct steps, and such heuristic approach would lead to sub-optimal results. \cite{chung2023mean} were the first to develop a holistic model that can effectively handle the trade-off between individual preferences and investment performance.
-They incorporated the modern portfolio theory into a matrix factorization model, and such approach was further utilized to design a ranking loss function which can be applied to much advanced models (e.g., GNN-based models).
-However, all these models do not consider temporal dynamics of stock features and user preferences.
+\looseness -1 For stock recommendations, \cite{swezey2018large} propose a CF-based model that takes into account both individual preferences and portfolio diversification.
+However, CF and portfolio optimization are performed in distinct steps, and such a heuristic approach would lead to sub-optimal results. \cite{chung2023mean} were the first to develop a holistic model that can effectively handle the trade-off between individual preferences and investment performance.
+They incorporated modern portfolio theory into a matrix factorization model, as well as developed an associated ranking loss function which can be applied to more advanced models (e.g., GNN-based models).
+However, all these models do not consider the temporal dynamics of stock features and user preferences.

-There have been attempts to employ temporal models for stock recommender systems. \cite{feng2019temporal,gao2021graph,wang2022mg} explore various dynamic recommender approaches to rank stocks.
-However, they focus predominantly on price prediction without consideration of the individual preferences of users. \cite{ghiye2023adaptive,takayanagi2023personalized} address the dynamic characteristics of financial markets and user preference, but they fail to systemically address the diversification effect.
+\looseness -1 On the other hand, there have been several attempts to adapt temporal models for stock recommender systems~\cite{feng2019temporal,gao2021graph,wang2022mg}.
+However, they focus predominantly on price prediction without consideration of the individual preferences of users.
+Meanwhile, \cite{ghiye2023adaptive,takayanagi2023personalized} address the dynamic characteristics of financial markets and user preference, but they fail to systemically address the diversification effect.
+In contrast, our model aims to simultaneously consider both user preferences and the diversification effect, optimizing stock recommendations holistically.